touring

 The Tandem

-with cantilever brakes, Tri-velox gears and splined hub (which meant the chain stayed in
+3-speed Trivelox gears and splined hub (which meant the

 In these pictures, taken at Levens Bridge near Kendal, Les had